Cyberlorians/Articles/CEF-AMASetup.md

 ## Creating the Data Collection Rule.

 The DCR rule has to be in place first.
 Just create a simple syslog DCR and call it a day, as we will reconfiguring it later.
+Once created, allow some time for the AMA extension to be added to the machine and the syslog data to ingest into Sentinel before going onto the next step.

 *Instructions* - [here](https://learn.microsoft.com/en-us/azure/sentinel/forward-syslog-monitor-agent)

 ## Run the following on your CEF machine, AFTER you have created the DCR rule.

 ```
-# Azure Commercial.
+# Azure Commercial or Azure Goverment.
 The installation script configures the rsyslog or syslog-ng daemon to use the required protocol and restarts the daemon
 sudo wget -O Forwarder_AMA_installer.py https://raw.githubusercontent.com/Azure/Azure-Sentinel/master/DataConnectors/Syslog/Forwarder_AMA_installer.py
 sudo python3 Forwarder_AMA_installer.py